Blondie-Brownies are the perfect combination of the two classic desserts you’ve been waiting for with a chewy, thick, gooey texture.

 Melt the chocolate and butter in a large heatproof bowl over a saucepan of almost-simmering water, stirring occasionally, until smooth.
 Alternatively, in a microwave, heat the butter and chocolate in a microwave-safe bowl on high for 45 seconds, then stir and heat for 30 seconds more.
 Stir again, and, if necessary, repeat in 15-second increments until melted.
 When the chocolate mixture is completely smooth, remove the bowl from the saucepan and gradually whisk in the sugar.
 Add the eggs, one at a time, whisking after each addition until combined.
 Whisk in the vanilla.
 Add the flour mixture in 3 additions, folding with a rubber spatula until the batter is smooth.

 Spread brownie batter evenly over blondie batter.
-Bake 30-35 minutes* (see note above).
+Bake 30-35 minutes* (see note below).
 Cool on a wire rack to room temperature, then remove the blondie-brownies from the pan.
 Cut into 2-inch squares and serve.
 Blondie-brownies can be stored in an airtight container at room temperature for up to 3 days.

 Both layers adapted from The New Best Recipe